Sam44323/NFT-Demo-Collectible/Readme.md

-# A simple crypto collectable for a practice
+# A simple crypto collectable for some practice

 **Tech-stack**